The International Investigations Review: Portugal

 According to Portuguese law, there are basically two types of possible offences: crimes and regulatory offences.

 Crimes are investigated and prosecuted by an independent public prosecutor and judged in criminal courts.
 During the investigation stage, the Public Prosecutor's Office will attempt to discover whether a crime was indeed committed, who were its agents, and to gather conclusive evidence of the existence (or not) of criminal liability.
-The Public Prosecutor's Office is aided by a police force or, exceptionally, by an administrative authority (e.g., tax authorities in tax crimes, and the Portuguese Securities Market Commission in crimes against the securities market), to collect evidence of a possible criminal offence.
-However, some judicial diligences and acts must be ordered or authorised by a judge; namely, those acts or diligences that may affect fundamental rights.
+The Public Prosecutor's Office is aided by a police force or, exceptionally, by an administrative authority (e.g., tax authorities for tax crimes, and the Portuguese Securities Market Commission (CMVM) for crimes against the securities market), to collect evidence of a possible criminal offence.
+However, certain judicial measures and acts must be ordered or authorised by a judge, namely those acts or measures that may affect fundamental rights.

 During an investigation, a person against whom a criminal complaint is filed or who is a suspect will be named as the defendant and will have a privilege against self-incrimination; namely, the right to remain silent and also the right to request any measures to further the investigation.
 However, the public prosecutor is not obliged to pursue any of the measures requested except the defendant's right to be heard.